HarrisonWilde/Foundations-of-Bayesian-Learning-from-Synthetic-Data/README.md

 There is a relatively flexible framework for plotting the results of our experiments.
 That framework is includede in this repository in the interest of transparency and to hopefully encourage further exploration with different models and datasets.
 Some example plotting commands:

-- To plot what we call a "branch" plot illustrating model performance as synthetic data varies under various fixed real data amounts.
+- To plot what we call a "branching" plot illustrating model performance as synthetic data varies under various fixed real data amounts.

 ```
 julia --project=@. plot.jl \